-• ESG Goal: Advance Long-Term TAT Initiatives
+ESG Goal: Advance Long-Term TAT Initiatives

-Under this performance goal, the Company was required to advance its long-term TAT initiatives (15% of the total LTIP weighting at 100% of target).
-Specifically, 100% of target required the Company to enter into one or more non-binding arrangements with a third party for the production of Ra-228, Th-228 and/or Ra-226 on a commercial scale, subject to receipt of required permits and successful production; 150% of target required the Company to enter into one or more binding arrangements with a third party for the production of Ra-228, Th-228 and/or Ra-226 on a commercial scale, subject to receipt of required permits and successful production; 50% of target required the Company to pursue initiatives with a third party for the production of Ra-228, Th-228 and/or Ra-226 on a commercial scale, subject to receipt of required permits and successful production; and 0% of target resulted it the Company did not advance its long-term TAT initiatives during the 2022 year.
+Under this performance goal, the Company was required to advance its long-term TAT initiatives (10% of the total LTIP weighting at 100% of target).
+Specifically, 100% of target required the Company to secure (A) off-take agreement(s) for the sale of a stipulated value of Ra-226 over the period 2023-2026; or (B) other commitments sufficient to justify construction of R&D pilot facility; 150% of target required the Company to (A) secure contract(s) for the sale of a greater stipulated value of Ra-226 over the period 2023-2026; and/or (B) enter into letter(s) of intent or memoranda of understanding for exclusivity and/or off take agreements for enough Ra-226 production to justify commercial production in the future (2026 and beyond), subject to receipt of required permits and successful production; 50% of target required the Company to pursue letter(s) of intent or memoranda of understanding for exclusivity and/or off take agreements for enough Ra-226 production to justify: (A) an R&D pilot facility; and (B) commercial production of Ra-226 in the future (2026 and beyond), subject to receipt of required permits and successful production; and 0% of target resulted if the Company did not advance its long-term TAT initiatives during the 2023 year.

-The Company has pursued off-take agreements with several third parties for the production of Ra-228, Th-228 and/or Ra-226 on a commercial scale, subject to receipt of required permits and successful production, during the 2022 year.
-As such, 50% of target was achieved, resulting in a total weighting of 7.50% for this performance goal.
+The Company has pursued letter(s) of intent or memoranda of understanding for exclusivity and/or off take agreements during 2023 for enough Ra-226 production to justify: (A) an R&D pilot facility; and (B) commercial production of Ra-226 in the future (2026 and beyond), subject to receipt of required permits and successful production.
+As a result, 50% of target was achieved, resulting in a total weighting of 5.0% for this performance goal.